-It should be recognized that part of the technical community has made various attempts to mathematically define "fairness", and thus meet a demonstrable standard on the matter.
-Likewise, several organizations, both private and public, have undertaken efforts to define ethical standards for A.I.
-The very useful data visualization "Principled Artificial Intelligence" (Berkman Klein, 2020) shows the diversity of ethical and human rights-based frameworks that emerged from different sectors from 2016 onwards with the goal to guide the development and use of A.I. systems.
+It should be recognised that part of the technical community has made various attempts to mathematically define "fairness", and thus meet a demonstrable standard on the matter.
+Likewise, several organisations, both private and public, have undertaken efforts to define ethical standards for AI The very useful data visualisation "Principled Artificial Intelligence", from the Berkman Klein Center, shows the diversity of ethical and human rights-based frameworks that emerged from different sectors from 2016 onwards with the goal to guide the development and use of AI systems.
 The study shows "a growing consensus around eight key thematic trends: privacy, accountability, safety and security, transparency and explainability, fairness and non-discrimination, human control of technology, professional responsibility and promotion of human values."
 Nevertheless, as we can see from that list, none of this consensus is driven by a debate on power dynamics or automation of oppressions.
-Instead of asking how to develop and deploy an A.I. system, shouldn't we be asking first "Why to build it?", "Is it really needed?", "On whose request?", "Who profits?", "Who loses from the deployment of a particular A.I. system?", "Is it oppressing a particular group of the population?", "Should it even be developed or deployed at all?"
+Instead of asking how to develop and deploy an AI system, shouldn't we be asking first: "Why build it?"; "Is it really needed?"; "On whose request?"; "Who profits?"; "Who loses from the deployment of a particular AI system?"; "Is it oppressing a particular group of the population?"; "Should it even be developed or deployed at all?"